liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/02-application-permissions/06-using-portal-roles-in-a-portlet.markdown

 The portlet specification defines a means to specify Roles used by portlets in their `docroot/WEB-INF/portlet.xml` descriptors.
 The Role names themselves, however, are not standardized.
-When these portlets run in @product@, the Role names defined in the portlet must be mapped to Roles that exist in the Portal.
+When these portlets run in @sharepoint@, the Role names defined in the portlet must be mapped to Roles that exist in the Portal.

 For example, consider a Guestbook project that contains two portlets: The